reyer101/Hangman/README.txt

 Description: A multi-threaded, two player hangman game written in Java.
 This project contains a server, client, client handler, client listener, and a game interface.

+Hangman.java: This java program was simply used to test the hangman logic locally before transfering it into the multithreaded program.

 Client: Starts a client listener thread for every client to connect and continuously receives user input via command line.

 Server: Creates a new instance of a Game Interface and passes it to each Client Handler.
 Waits for clients to connect and starts a client handler thread for each.